 Our little boutique hotel is foot access only, mainly because it’s up a very steep hill.
 The road is littered with shops.
 The most interesting bookshop is filled with propaganda about Macedonia’s ongoing tussle with Greece.
 Greece has refused to allow use of the name Macedonia and therefore UN recognition of the country, on the grounds that it’s Greek and at least in part, a Greek territory.
 The pamphlets make a very compelling case for the fact that it isn’t and that Greece as a name and, as a state, is a very recent construct.
 Fascinating reading.

 Through the National Park of Mavrovo, the largest of the Country’s three national parks.
 It has mountains, deep canyons, lakes, dense forests, the highest waterfall in the Balkans (with a vertical fall of approximately 120 metres), alpine bogs and karst scenery with caves.
 (We can actually see some of the scenery today.)
 There's also another monastery to visit.
 The Sveti Jovan Bigorski Monastery, in the Radika river valley, has some amazing bright frecoes.

 To Skopje, the capital city of North Macedonia.
-The territory of Skopje has been inhabited since at least 4000 BC.
+The territory of Skopje has been inhabited since at least 4000 BC, so its famed for being ancient and for being the birthplace of Mother Teresa .
 Today, there is an old Turkish town, with bazaar and bridge to wander.
 But the talking point is the dramatic facelift being applied to the modern quarter.
 Somewhat surprisingly, this part of Skopje is very reminiscent of Vegas.
 There are grand marble buildings, huge museums and ornate bridges over the Vardar, and statues illuminated in bright colours abound.
 There are also bars that sell respectable cocktails.
 I love it.

 Next stop, Kosovo.